psb/bucklescript.github.io/docs/concepts-overview.md

 title: Concepts Overview
 ---

-Before starting the next few sections, here are a helpful things to know:
+Before starting the next few sections, here are a few helpful things to know:

 ## OCaml

 This is the backing of BuckleScript.
 BuckleScript is a fork of OCaml, specifically `v4.02.3` (upgrade impending!).
-This doc site assumes basic knowledge of OCaml; you can learn OCaml through [Real World OCaml](https://realworldocaml.org/) or, if you're learning Reason anyway, start with the [Reason site](https://reasonml.github.io/).
+This documentation site assumes you have a basic knowledge of OCaml; you can learn OCaml through [Real World OCaml](https://realworldocaml.org/) or, if you are learning Reason anyway, start with the [Reason site](https://reasonml.github.io/).

-**This documentation site will mostly cover just the extra bits we've added to OCaml to enable good JS interoperability**.
+**This documentation site will mostly cover just the extra bits we have added to OCaml to enable good JS interoperability**.

 ## Reason

-An alternative syntax for OCaml that's more familiar to JS programmers and reduces the learning overhead a bit.
-Reason works with OCaml, since apart from the syntax they share most other things.
+An alternative syntax for OCaml that is more familiar to JS programmers and reduces the learning overhead a bit.
+Reason works with OCaml since, apart from the syntax, they share most other things.
 This also means Reason works with BuckleScript.
 The latter has some first-class support for some other utilities of Reason.

 ## OPAM